 Mozambique’s 2,500km/1,553mi of palm-fringed beaches and its remote islands with first-class luxury lodges are the main draws for visitors.
 But, while this is the perfect country for a relaxing holiday with plenty of sun and sea, there are a lot more things to do in Mozambique.

 Wondering what to do in Mozambique?
 There are countless places of interest in this beautiful country.
 Aside from several popular tourist attractions, there are many off-the-beaten-track destinations too.
-To get you started, here are some of the best places to visit and things to do in Mozambique.
+To get you started, below are some of the best places to visit and things to do in Mozambique.

-3. Dancing the Night Away in Maputo
+1. Dancing the Night Away in Maputo

 Concert Concert